peterkeen/proclaunch/README.md

     contains the path to the file where run will place it's pid

 * `run`
-    an executable that will daemonize itself and write it's pid to the path in pid_file
+    is executable that will daemonize itself and write it's pid to the path in pid_file

 * `restart`
-    an empty file who's presence tells proclaunch to restart run if it dies.
+    is an optional empty file who's presence tells proclaunch to restart `run` if it dies.

 [runit]:           http://smarden.org/runit/